-On 24 January 2001, in response to accusations made by Alain Juppé, France's Minister of Foreign Affairs at the time of the fall of Srebrenica, during his testimony before the commission, Hans de Mierlo, former Dutch Minister of Foreign Affairs, claimed that General Janvier denied air support for the Dutch UN peacekeepers.
-On 12 April, at his request, Hans de Mierlo testified before the mission, as did Joris Voorhoeve, the Dutch Minister of Defence.
+On 24 January 2001, in response to accusations made by Alain Juppé, France's minister of foreign affairs at the time of the fall of Srebrenica, during his testimony before the commission, Hans de Mierlo, former Dutch minister of foreign affairs, claimed that General Janvier denied air support for the Dutch UN peacekeepers.
+On 12 April, at his request, Hans de Mierlo testified before the mission, as did Joris Voorhoeve, the Dutch minister of defence.
 MSF conveyed its interest in the testimony in the French press.

-'The French Army May get a Dressing Down,' Karen Lajon, Le Journal du Dimanche (France), 8 April 2001 (in French).
+'The French Army May Get a Dressing Down', Karen Lajon, Le Journal du Dimanche (France), 8 April 2001 (in French).

-"We expect a lot from the testimony of the Dutch Ministers," explains Fabien Dubuet, a lawyer at MSF specialising in international humanitarian law, "because they may well bring crashing down entire sections of France's political and military line of defence." [...]
-In Fabien Dubuet's opinion, it's clear that French leaders have "memory lapses" concerning the period 6 to 11 July.
+"We expect a lot from the testimony of the Dutch ministers," explains Fabien Dubuet, a lawyer at MSF specialising in international humanitarian law, "because they may well bring crashing down entire sections of France's political and military line of defence." [...]
+In Fabien Dubuet's opinion, it's clear that French leaders have 'memory lapses' concerning the period 6 to 11 July.
 One might legitimately ask whether the French army may, in fact, have known that the Bosnian Serb forces were about to attack Srebrenica.
-This, especially since, based on the testimony of Henri Jacolin, former French Ambassador to Sarajevo, and Jean-René Ruez, Chief Investigator for Srebrenica at the International Criminal

-Tribunal in The Hague, it would appear that the French authorities had been forewarned."
+This, especially since, based on the testimony of Henri Jacolin, former French ambassador to Sarajevo, and Jean-René Ruez, chief investigator for Srebrenica at the International Criminal Tribunal in The Hague, it would appear that the French authorities had been forewarned."

-'Risky Testimony for France?', Fabien Dubuet, posted on MSF Website on Srebrenica, 12 April 2001 (in French).
+'Risky Testimony for France?', Fabien Dubuet, posted on MSF Srebrenica Website, 12 April 2001 (in French).

 The next four testimonies presented before the parliamentary Fact-Finding Commission on Srebrenica may well bring crashing down entire sections of the French authorities' line of defence on the issue of the air strikes.
-On Thursday, 12 April, Joris Voorhoeve, former Dutch Minister of Defence, and Hans Van Mierlo, former Dutch Minister of Foreign Affairs, will testify and present their version of events.
-The following Thursday (19 April), Colonel Karremans, Commander of the Dutch Battalion in Srebrenica, and General Nicolai, UNPROFOR Chief of Staff in Sarajevo, will also testify.
+On Thursday, 12 April, Joris Voorhoeve, former Dutch minister of defence, and Hans Van Mierlo, former Dutch minister of foreign affairs, will testify and present their version of events.
+The following Thursday (19 April), Colonel Karremans, commander of the Dutch battalion in Srebrenica, and General Nicolai, UNPROFOR Chief of Staff in Sarajevo, will also testify.
 Even prior to his testimony, Hans Van Mierlo had already explained that French leaders "were mixing everything up" on the issue of the air strikes.
 He was reacting to comments made by former French Prime Minister Alain Juppé, who had declared during his testimony that the idea of an air offensive was rejected at the express request of the Dutch authorities.

 It must be said that France's line of argument, based on placing the burden of responsibility on the Netherlands for the non-use of air strikes, is inconsistent with reality.
 It appears that France's leaders all suffer from odd memory lapses for the period 6 to 11 July 1995.
-In fact, the Dutch Battalion in Srebrenica had requested air strikes on the very first day of the attack (6 July) and again on five or six other occasions, according to the UN report on the fall of Srebrenica.
-The Dutch Battalion was prepared to assume the physical risks that such a request posed for the UN Peacekeepers, even though some thirty soldiers had been taken hostage by the Serb forces.
+In fact, the Dutch battalion in Srebrenica had requested air strikes on the very first day of the attack (6 July) and again on five or six other occasions, according to the UN report on the fall of Srebrenica.
+The Dutch battalion was prepared to assume the physical risks that such a request posed for the UN peacekeepers, even though some 30 soldiers had been taken hostage by the Serb forces.
 In addition, the intervention of the Dutch Minister of Defence requesting the cessation of the air offensive did not occur until 11 July, after the fall of Srebrenica, at a time when the Serb forces, the civilian population, and the UN peacekeepers were so closely intertwined that it had become impossible to drop bombs.
 However, this intertwining was the direct result of the delayed response to repeated requests for air strikes made by the Dutch contingent in Srebrenica.